spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 on the image size and the number of groups.

-The ramp fitting step is also where the :ref:`reference pixels <refpix>` are trimmed resulting in a smaller array being passed to the subsequent steps.
+The ramp fitting step is also where the :ref:`reference pixels <refpix>` are trimmed, resulting in a smaller array being passed to the subsequent steps.

 Multiprocessing
 ===============